-Hotspot notifications located within and up to 5 kilometres outside of Wilmar's concession boundaries will be shared reduction in the affected areas within our concessions. by our Geographic Information System (GIS) team with the mobilised to verify the satellite imagery data.
+Hotspot notifications located within and up to 5 kilometres outside of Wilmar's concession boundaries will be shared reduction in the affected areas within our concessions. by our Geographic Information System (GIS) team with the relevant on-site team.
+A team comprising members from Our effort to prevent, detect and suppress fires has mobilised to verify the satellite imagery data.